rambutdurian/unipool/README.md

    UniPool provides a cost-effective transport solution for USM students.
 Rides are offered at **student-friendly rates**, solving the challenge of high transport costs. 🚖

 2. **Smart AI-Based Ride Matching**
-   AI-powered system connects drivers and riders based on **time, date, and location** preferences.
-Students can plan trips ahead, share routes efficiently, and avoid scheduling conflicts. 🤖
+   AI-powered system connects drivers and riders based on **time, date and location** preferences.
+Students can plan trips ahead, share routes efficiently and avoid scheduling conflicts. 🤖

 3. **Secure and Verified Community**
    Only **USM students** can register, verified via **student email**.
-Drivers’ credentials are validated, and **ratings & reviews** ensure safety, trust, and quality within the app. 🔒
+Drivers’ credentials are validated and **ratings & reviews** ensure safety, trust and quality within the app. 🔒

 ---